Shopping with SNAP

 Frequently Asked Questions

-While the federal government sets the basic guidelines for SNAP eligibility, some states may have additional rules or programs that affect what groceries can be purchased.
-It's best to check with your local SNAP office for specific state regulations.
+While the federal government sets the basic guidelines for SNAP eligibility, some states may have additional rules or programs that affect what can be purchased.
+For example, certain states may have pilot programs allowing the purchase of hot foods or restaurant meals for specific populations, such as the elderly or homeless.

-3. Can I buy organic groceries with SNAP benefits?
+Can you buy groceries online with SNAP benefits?